Can My Child Qualify for Disability Benefits with a Respiratory Disease?

 Each of these conditions comes with its own set of medical requirements in the Blue Book.
 Some are familiar and easy to understand, while others are medically complex and difficult to interpret.
 (Your physician can help you sort through any jargon.)

 For example, if you are trying to have an asthma claim approved, your child’s asthma must be accompanied by one of the following:

 - “FEV1 equal to or less than the value specified in Table I of 103.02A.”
 (You can refer to the definitions and tables here.)

 - Asthma attacks which happen at least six times each year (or once every two months) “in spite of prescribed treatment and requiring physician intervention.”

 - “Growth impairment as described under the criteria in 100.00.”

 Other conditions have more basic and straightforward requirements.
 For example, the full text of the requirements for lung transplant claims says only, “Consider under a disability for 12 months following the date of surgery; thereafter, evaluate the residual impairment(s).”

 It’s also very important to follow the rules for the types of documentation the SSA will accept.
 For example, if your child’s claim is based on cystic fibrosis (CF), some examples of “medically acceptable imaging” would include CAT scans, MRIs, and x-rays.
 As a general rule, recent evidence carries greater weight than old evidence.

 If your child is living with lung disease, breathing problems, or other respiratory ailments, he or she may be a good candidate for monthly disability benefits.
-A disability lawyer can help guide you through the process.
-To schedule a totally free and confidential case evaluation, call the law offices of Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online today.
+A Philadelphia disability attorney can help guide you through the process.
+To schedule a totally free and confidential case evaluation, call the law offices of Young, Marr, Mallis & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online today.